Binary Setup

 Introduction

-Installing the Infinite Scale binary manually works well if you want to quickly test Infinite Scale without performing additional tasks like a container preparation or Kubernetes deployment.
+Installing the Infinite Scale binary manually works well if you want to quickly test Infinite Scale without performing additional tasks like a container orchestration or using a reverse proxy.
 Of course you can use it for production in your environment, too.
 See the Availability and Scalability documentation for impacts.

 Prerequisite

-Infinite Scale by default relies on Multicast DNS (mDNS), usually via avahi-daemon .
-If your system has a firewall, make sure mDNS is allowed in your active zone.
+Infinite Scale by default relies on Multicast DNS (mDNS), usually via avahi-daemon.
+If your system has a firewall, make sure mDNS is allowed in your active zone and http and https ports are open.

 Installation